June 2022

 February 2022

-Support for displaced people in Bama
+Support for displaced people from Bama

 Since 2015, Burkina Faso has been caught in a spiral of violence attributed to armed jihadist groups.

-This insecurity and violence affect the entire Sahel region in the north of the country, directly impacting the lives of millions of people,
+This conflict left at least 2,000 dead and 1.4 million displaced out of a population of 21 million.
+This insecurity and violence affects the entire Sahel region in the north of the country, directly impacting the lives of millions of people, forced to abandon everything and flee.

 Goals

-The city of Bama has been confronted for several months with the arrival of these displaced persons from the north of the country (Loroum region).
-They are about 400 including
+The town of Bama has been facing the arrival of these displaced people from the north of the country (Loroum region) for several months.
+There are around 400 of them, including a majority of children who traveled between 400 and 700 km to join family.

 Actions